-Micropipette Practice: (NOTE: Read this portion of the lab completely prior to starting work with the micropipette and delegate accordingly).
+C: Micropipette Practice: (NOTE: Read this portion of the lab completely prior to starting work with the micropipette and delegate accordingly).

 GENERAL TECHNIQUE OVERVIEW....

 Getting familiar with the micropipette:

-A. The pipette used in this experiment come in three different ranges: 2-20 ul, 20-200 ul and 100-1000ul.
-The volumes measured are very small since there are one million microliters in a liter.
+A. The pipettes used in these experiments come in three different ranges: 2-20 ul, 20-200 ul and 100-1000ul.
+The volumes measured are very small since there are one million microliters in a liter!

 B. Try to visualize these volumes (you will note that this is difficult as these are very small volumes, and on the pipette scale at first glance they can look identical.)
-Note the diagram listed (of the scale panel for a 2-20 $\mu$ l pipet) below to become familiar with the approximate volumes as they appear on the pipette.
+Note the diagram listed (of the scale panel for a 2-20 μ l pipet) below to become familiar with the approximate volumes as they appear on the pipette.